PowerDNS/pdns/regression-tests.recursor/README.md

 relies on authbind for this:

     $ ls -al /etc/authbind/byport/53
-    -rwxr-xr-x 1 root root 0 May 31  2012 /etc/authbind/byport/53
+    -rwxr-xr-x 1 you you 0 May 31  2012 /etc/authbind/byport/53

+Note that this file needs to be executable by the user you run as for authbind to work!

-Other dependencies: daemontools.
+Other dependencies: daemontools, lua-posix

 SETTING UP
 ----------